BrentGrammer/coding-agent-sandbox/README.md

 - The environment uses Docker Sandbox and a map to the workspace project directory for mounting

-### Recommended models

-After pulling a new model, change the `MODEL=` line in `start-agent.sh` (e.g., `MODEL="qwen3-coder-next"`) and restart.

-- qwen2.5-coder:14b -> base for ai coding agent - good balance between resource usage and performance
-- qwen3-coder-next → biggest quality jump for agentic work.
-- devstral (small or main) or glm-5.1 → Compare how they feel in real refactoring tasks.

 ### Recommended Locked Down settings

 - `docker sandbox network proxy --allow-host localhost`